ptierney/AutoDJ/design_doc.markdown

 graph Namespace
 ---------------

 This namespace contains objects related to a particle system / spring simulation.
 It is heavily modeled after the [Traer physics library](http://murderandcreate.com/physics/) (read: C++ port), and as such follows Traer's own coding conventions and styles.
 It wasn't built from the ground up for the purposes of this visualizer.
-If its capabilities aren't adequate, it would most likely be best to rewrite these objects rather than modifying Traer's code.
+If its capabilities aren't adequate, it's probably best to rewrite these objects from the ground up rather than modifying Traer's code.

 adj Namespace
 -------------